bkahlert/kommons-test/README.md

 """
 ```

-Alternatively, you can use `shouldMatchCurly`  / `shouldNotMatchCurly`  / `matchCurly` if you prefer SLF4J / Logback style
+Or, you can use `shouldMatchCurly`  / `shouldNotMatchCurly`  / `matchCurly` if you prefer SLF4J / Logback style
 wildcards `{}` and `{{}}`.

 ### Fixtures